 “Our resentments do not prevail but the action of your Spirit.”

-Who feels a victim of some injustice instinctively tends to attack those responsible.
-The settling of scores, anger, resentment and hatred starts here.
-But in giving free rein to these passions, does one remedy abuses or makes it more evil?
-Throughout history various answers have been given to this question.
+Whoever feels a victim of some injustice instinctively tends to attack those responsible.
+The settling of scores, anger, resentment, and hatred starts here.
+But in giving free rein to these passions, does one remedy cases of abuse or makes it eviler?
+Throughout history, various answers have been given to this question.
 In more remote times, the method to compensate for the wrongs and to deter from committing others was rather brusque.
 One reacted with the retaliation; one paid evil back ... with interest.
 The most famous example of this limitless revenge is that of Lamech, the son of Cain.
 He was the first polygamist who sang before the two wives: “I killed a man for wounding me and a boy for striking me.
 If Cain will be avenged seven times, then Lamech seventy-seven times” (Gn 4:23-24).

 In the 14th chapter of the Epistle to the Romans, Paul deals with a very current problem: how to resolve the differences of opinions between members of the community?

 There were two groups of Christians in Rome: some—called by Paul the weak—were tied to the traditions of the ancestors.
 They observed the fasting days, practiced an austere asceticism, abstained from certain meats.
 The others—the strong—the most mature, felt constrained by the only law of love of his brother; as for the rest, they behaved as free people.